aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

 });
 ```

+You can also use `ShellStep` if you don't need any of the CodeBuild Project
+customizations (like `buildEnvironment`).

 #### Change set approvals

 In the old API, there were two properties that were used to add actions to the pipeline